Iraneus/betamedneed/premium.md

 bodyClass: page-about
 ---

-With a MedNeed premium subscription, you can order products at any time and have the products delivered without any delivery fee.
+With a MedNeed premium subscription, you can order products at any time and have the products delivered to your location without any delivery fee.

 The subscription options are;
 - 3 Months: #6,000